Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Proposed Method

 where $\hat{v} = [v_1,v_2,v_3]^T$ represents the viewing direction.

-The average intensity $I$ offers a further constraint on the surface orientation based on Lambert’s law, a reflectance model that describes the ideal diffuse reflection, where the light is scattered uniformly in all directions \cite{ref20}.
-The relationship between $I$ and $\hat{n}$ is given by:
+The unpolarized intensity $I_{un}$ offers a further constraint on the surface orientation based on Lambert's law, a reflectance model that describes the ideal diffuse reflection, where the light is scattered uniformly in all directions~\cite{ref20}.
+The relationship between $I$ and $\hat{n}$ is given by ~\cite{ref20}:

 where $\alpha$ and $\hat{l}=[l_1,l_2,l_3]^T$ represent the albedo and illumination direction, respectively.
-Using the common term $\sqrt{1+|\nabla z|^2}$ as an intermediate equality between Eqs.
-(10) and (11), we can derive:
+Using the common term $\sqrt{1+|\nabla z|^2}$ as an intermediate equality between Eqs.~(\ref{eq10}) and (\ref{eq11}), we can derive:

-where $\hat{l} \neq \hat{v}$, $\cos \theta$ and $I \neq 0$.
-Illumination direction $\hat{l}$ is estimated by the method proposed in \cite{ref14}.
+where $\hat{l} \neq \hat{v}$, $\cos \theta$ and $I_{un} \neq 0$.
+Illumination direction $\hat{l}$ is estimated by the method proposed in~\cite{ref14}.